tsouza/yajs/README.md

 ## Example

-Pipe a text stream of json into YAJS and select 2 properties
+Pipe a text stream of json into YAJS and select 'author' property:

 ```js
 const yajs = require('yajs');